 It completely depends on your lifestyle, your accommodation and the activities you choose to do.
 I have included general prices for things below so that you can get a gist of the cost of living or staying in Thailand.
 You can plan for a daily budget for Thailand from as little as 400 baht per day.

-Thailand Cheap Food : How much is food in Thailand?
+Cost of Travelling Thailand : How much is food in Thailand?

 If you eat local you can eat extremely cheaply in Thailand.
 Thai street food is delicious and cheap.
 Most dishes will cost between 30-60 baht ($1-2 US dollars).
 When on the islands, the most expensive restaurants are normally on the beach front, so I’d avoid these touristy restaurants if travelling Thailand on a budget.
 Western dishes such as pizzas and burgers etc are generally made using imported items which means they are much more expensive.
 Stick to noodles, rice and soup if you want to eat cheap in Thailand.